fanf2/regpg/README.md

 ===================================

-The `regpg` program is a thin wrapper around `gpg` for looking after configuration management secrets that need to be stored encrypted in a version control system.
+The `regpg` program is a thin wrapper around `gpg` for looking after secrets that need to be stored encrypted in a version control system and deployed to servers with a configuration management system.

 Overview